novika-lang/novika/README.md

 For an example of Novika code, see `basis.nk`.

+> Agony: This revision is in agony.
+It so happens that block copy on
+> write and lookup redesign are actually required for Novika.
+Otherwise,
+> it's **too** slow and naïve.

 ## Language notes

 - Novika has *words* and *blocks*.
 Together they are known as *forms*.